3. Stationary Increments#

 3.1.
 Basic setup#

-We adopt assumptions from Inventing an Infinite Past that allow an infinite past and again let \( {\mathfrak A}\) be a subsigma algebra of \({\mathfrak F}\) and
+We adopt assumptions from Section Inventing an Infinite Past of Chapter Laws of Large Numbers and Stochastic Processes that allow an infinite past. and again let \( {\mathfrak A}\) be a subsigma algebra of \({\mathfrak F}\) and

 for \(t=0,1, \ldots\).
 Let